PETA Slams Nick Jonas And Priyanka Chopra Over Animal Use In Wedding

 “It doesn’t make a person look big or glamorous to promote cruelty to animals who have no choice but to serve.
 It makes them look small.”

-However, Valliyate did go on to applaud some other celebrities for using their platform to stand in unison with PETA and make people aware of animal abuse.
+However, Valliyate did go on to applaud some other celebrities for using their platform to stand in unison with PETA.

 As the Inquisitr shared this past weekend, Nick and Priyanka tied the knot in a wonderfully colorful Mehendi ceremony.
-Chopra rocked a brightly colored gown that is typical in Indian weddings while Jonas wore a kurta by the same designer.
+Chopra rocked a brightly colored gown that is typical in Indian weddings, while Jonas wore a kurta by the same designer.
 For the occasion, the pair also got matching henna tattoos on their hands.

-And the event was certainly a family affair with Nick’s brothers Kevin, Joe, and Frankie all attending the wedding along with Kevin’s wife, Danielle Jonas, and Joe’s fiance, Games of Thrones star Sophie Turner.
+And the event was certainly a family affair — with Nick’s brothers Kevin, Joe, and Frankie all attending the wedding.
+They were joined by Kevin’s wife, Danielle Jonas, and Joe’s fiance, Games of Thrones star Sophie Turner.
 Both Jonas and Chopra have also posted photos from this past weekend on their Instagram accounts, calling it the day that they had both dreamed of.